marekszczepansky/Angular-Developer/README.md

 ### Hero age

-- As a User I want to be able store hero's age
+- As a User I want to be able store hero age
   - age is positive integer number
   - hero must be at least 18 years old, and cannot be older that 500 years
     - validation required